-Best known as the founder of the City of Refuge United Church of Christ, a thriving inner-city congregation in San Francisco, Bishop Flunder is the featured speaker for the 2013 OUTSpoken Speaker Series at UNC Charlotte.
-This annual event was created to focus on lesbian, gay, bisexual, transgender and queer (LGBTQ) issues, and it aims to positively influence the campus climate to make it a more accepting and affirming place for LGBTQ students, faculty, staff and community.
+As queer youth, Kid Fury and Crissle West were selected as presenters for the 2014 OUTSpoken Speaker Series.
+This annual event was created to focus on LGBTQIA issues, and it aims to positively influence the campus climate to make it a more accepting and affirming place for students, faculty, staff and the community.

-Flunder’s lecture is free and open to the public.
-It will be followed by a reception and book signing.
+This event is free and open to the public.
+The podcast will be followed by a meet and greet reception.
 Audience members will need to pay for parking.
 Information on parking is available at pats.uncc.edu.

-The Chancellor’s Diversity Challenge Fund, the Alliance for Full Acceptance, the College of Liberal Arts & Sciences, the Women’s & Gender Studies Program, the Multicultural Resource Center, the Counseling Center, the Department of Religious Studies, the Office of Religious and Spiritual Life, and the TownePlace Suites Marriott are cosponsoring this seventh annual OUTSpoken speaker series.
-For more information, contact Kelly Finley, email@example.com, or Kent Brintnall, firstname.lastname@example.org.
+The eighth annual OUTSpoken speaker series event is made possible by the support of: The Chancellor’s Diversity Challenge Fund, the Alliance for Full Acceptance, the College of Liberal Arts & Sciences, the Women’s & Gender Studies Program, the Multicultural Resource Center, the Counseling Center and the TownePlace Suites Marriott.

 Check out our Previous Speakers!